-We are human, not machine.
+We are human, not machines.

-Treating ourselves as if we can simply be wound up like a clockwork toy to operate from dawn to dusk in the expectation of being able to deliver a consistently good mental performance without sufficient down time and sleep is a delusion.
+Treating ourselves as if we can simply be wound up like a clockwork toy to operate from dawn to dusk in the expectation of being able to deliver a consistently good mental performance without sufficient downtime and sleep is a delusion.

 We are not Winston Churchill

-Famous for only getting four hours sleep at night while running a country; Winston was also renown for his afternoon naps!
+Famous for only getting four hours of sleep at night while running a country; Winston was also renown for his afternoon naps!